 Self-Paced Online BCMA Recorded Training

-These training sessions recorded by the VA offer in-depth training for pharmacists and BCMA end users.
-Each session is in Windows® WMV file format which must be downloaded and viewed on a Windows® computer.
+These training sessions recorded by the VA offer in-depth training for pharmacist and BCMA end users.